personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 <div id="spacing">

-This is the first post of a 2 part series on our research improving private ECDSA signature verification, stemming from this [ETHResearch post](https://ethresear.ch/t/efficient-ecdsa-signature-verification-using-circom/13629) and implemented in this [repository](https://github.com/personaelabs/efficient-zk-ecdsa).
+This is the first post of a two (maybe three?) part series on our research improving private ECDSA signature verification, stemming from this [ETHResearch post](https://ethresear.ch/t/efficient-ecdsa-signature-verification-using-circom/13629) and implemented in this [repository](https://github.com/personaelabs/efficient-zk-ecdsa).
 In this post, we motivate our research and review our key insights.
 In the follow-up, we will provide a full security proof, discuss on-chain extensions, and introduce even faster implementations in proving systems like Halo2 and Nova.

+There will be some math in this post!
+It might look scary!
+But the key insights of the method are simple and should teach you some fun cryptography.

 {{< toc >}}